-Forest-wide searches.
-The global catalog provides a resource for searching an AD DS forest.
-Forest-wide searches are identified by the LDAP port that they use.
+Forestwide searches.
+The global catalog provides a resource for searching an Active Directory forest.
+Forestwide searches are identified by the LDAP port that they use.
 If the search query uses port 3268, the query is sent to a global catalog server.

 User logon.
 In a forest that has more than one domain, two conditions require the global catalog during user authentication:

-In a domain that operates at the Windows 2000 native domain functional level or higher, domain controllers must request universal group membership enumeration from a global catalog server.
+- In a Windows 2000 native mode domain or a Windows Server 2003 domain at either the Windows 2000 native or Windows Server 2003 domain functional level, domain controllers must request universal group membership enumeration from a global catalog server.

 Universal Group Membership Caching: In a forest that has more than one domain, in sites that have domain users but no global catalog server, Universal Group Membership Caching can be used to enable caching of logon credentials so that the global catalog does not have to be contacted for subsequent user logons.
 This feature eliminates the need to retrieve universal group memberships across a WAN link from a global catalog server in a different site.

-Universal groups are available only in a domain that operates at the Windows 2000 native domain functional level or higher.
+Universal groups are available only in a Windows 2000 Server native mode domain or a Windows Server 2003 domain at either the Windows 2000 native or Windows Server 2003 domain functional level.

 Exchange Address Book lookups.
-Servers running Microsoft Exchange Server rely on access to the global catalog for address information.
+Servers running Microsoft Exchange 2000 Server and Exchange Server 2003 rely on access to the global catalog for address information.
 Users use global catalog servers to access the global address list (GAL).

 When a forest consists of a single domain, every domain controller has a full, writable copy of every object in the domain and forest.
 However, it is important to retain the global catalog on at least one domain controller because many applications use port 3268 for searching.
-For example, if you do not have any global catalog servers, the Search command on the Start menu cannot locate objects in AD DS.
+For example, if you do not have any global catalog servers, the Search command on the Start menu of Windows 2000 Professional, Windows 2000 Server, Windows XP Professional, and Windows Server 2003 cannot locate objects in Active Directory.